Ultimate 2026 Guide: BMI for Active Lifestyles & Health

 Furthermore, people with higher BMIs often face weight bias and discrimination in healthcare settings.
 This stigma can lead to inadequate care and delayed diagnoses, negatively impacting their overall well-being.

-Research has shown that BMI may not be relevant for all populations, as different ethnic groups may have different health risks associated with the same BMI.
+According to 2026 research, BMI may not be relevant for all populations, as different ethnic groups may have different health risks associated with the same BMI.
 This further emphasizes the limitations of using BMI as a one-size-fits-all health evaluation tool.

 Weight Discrimination and Bias